saturnhead/spacelift_ansible_examples/README.md

 ## Ansible OpenTofu Kubernetes

 This example will deploy three stacks, an OpenTofu one that will have two child dependencies: Ansible and K8s.
-The Ansible one will receive the inventory from OpenTofu, whereas the K8s will receive an eks command based on the cluster created to run in order to define the kubeconfig.
+The Ansible one will receive the inventory from OpenTofu, whereas the K8s will receive an eks command based on the cluster created to run to define the kubeconfig.

 You will need to modify the integration_id to an integration from your environment.